 How will the road closures affect local transport such as buses or trains?

 Vélo South is working with all local transport providers to assist them in planning and to communicate any affected services.
 Some local buses may run to an amended timetable or follow an amended route.
-This information will be available on bus companies’ websites and linked to from the event website ahead of the event.
+This information will be available on bus companies’ websites ahead of the event – please see links below.

 How will you inform local people about the event?